Best Things to Do in Kiev

 Visiting Pinchuk Art Centre

+One of the things to do in Kiev is visiting art museums.
 The Pinchuk Art Center is an international contemporary art center that holds a variety of exhibitions for prominent artists.
 There are no permanent collections in this exhibition, but all are temporary.
 Therefore, be prepared to see new and exciting things every time you visit.
 Works by artists such as Damien Hirst, Jeff Koons, and Olafur Eliasson are on display at this art center.

 Enjoying Ukrainian Food in Puzata Hata